l3nnn1/SeleniumSelenideTest/README.md

 ## **Objective**: Learning creation of autotests via Selenium

  **This repository contains**:
- - Zip file which has my attemp to automate test cases of https://pethouse.ua/ua/ website
+ - A folder which has my attemp to automate test cases of https://pethouse.ua/ua/ website